justsudoit/Rigged-From-The-Start/README.md

 - The list was balanced around Normal difficulty and Hardcore mode.
 - This list uses [Physics' Based Ballistics](https://www.nexusmods.com/newvegas/mods/82561) which means that you will need to compensate for bullet drop and travel time at longer ranges.
-- Speech checks will appear as normal dialogue options and you will not be notified of a pass or failure of a speech check.
+- Skill check options in dialogue will appear as normal dialogue options (the skill tags are removed) but you will still be notified of a pass or failure of a speech check.
 This tweak is meant to enhance roleplay by encouraging you to simply pick the dialogue options you feel best fit your character.
 - Power armour is extremely strong.
 To take someone down who is wearing it, you will want very high damage weapons, AP ammo, explosives, weapons with the EMP effect etc.